 As always, Pierce Brown showcased why the Red Rising Saga is known for its action sequences.

 Whenever there was not any action currently happening within the storyline, it was always looming on the forefront.
-At this point in this series, you have undoubtedly grown familiar with how the action sequences are typically written.
+You have undoubtedly grown familiar with how the action sequences are typically written at this point in this series.
 Morning Star retains this same overall dynamic atmosphere.

 Given the nature of previous novels in the series, I was always afraid that the fray might swallow up one of my favorite characters.
-All readers want to see their favorite characters live it out until the end.
+Of course, all readers want to see their favorite characters live it out until the end.

-The way the action is structured, Brown deliberately manipulates this emotional attachment of the reader to the characters.
-This helped keep the intrigue of the action intact, despite there being such a tremendous amount of physical conflict present.
+The way the action is structured, Brown deliberately manipulates the reader’s emotional attachment to the characters.
+This helped keep the intrigue of the action intact despite the tremendous amount of physical conflict present.

-If you are not a big fan of action, this novel may not be for you considering that it carries such a heavy emphasis in the storyline.
+If you are not a big fan of action, this novel may not be for you, considering that it carries such heavy weight in the storyline.
 Personally, I am thrilled whenever action is thrust into the spotlight, so I really enjoyed these reading sections.